Using the VS Code Debugger

 Running the debugger

-The easiest way to start debugging is to open the file you want to debug, and press F5.
+Another way of starting the debugger is to press F5 on the file you want to debug.
 This will cause the debugger to launch, using your Prover.toml file as input.

 You should see something like this: